ZdenekSrotyr/release-notes-generator/README.md

 ## Last Run Detection

-The `--since-last-run` parameter automatically detects the date of the last file in the `release_notes` directory and generates new items from that date.
+The tool automatically detects the date of the last file in the `release_notes` directory and generates new items from that date.
 This is useful for:

 1. Incremental updates without manual date input
 2. Ensuring no releases are missed between runs
 3. Automated regular updates via GitHub Actions

+If no previous release notes are found, the tool defaults to the last 30 days.

 ## Performance Optimization